 Next, you will see that you are given a quick sales snapshot right in front of you.
 This is the place where you can view your sales for the day, how much revenue you have coming in, and how many units have been sold.

 You will also be given a Compare Sales graph just below the Sales Snapshot.
 This graph allows you to compare your sales from today with sales from other days.
 If you notice that your sales were slow on a particular day, you can check if the sales were just as slow last year or last week.

 Managing your Orders

-On the top left-hand menu of Amazon sellers central, you will see “Your Orders.”
+On the top left-hand menu of Amazon Seller Central, you will see “Your Orders.”
 The information there will give you a summary of all pending and completed orders.
-Use it as a quick reference to how much you are selling on Amazon.
+Use it to reference how much you are selling on the platform.
 Among the information presented in this area are: